 , and was also named the 2012 New York City Litigation - Banking & Finance Lawyer of the Year by Best Lawyers

 .
-Mr. Liman is a Trustee of the Federal Bar Council and serves as the Chair of the Public Service Committee of the Federal Bar Council.
+Mr. Liman is a Vice President of the Federal Bar Council and serves as the Chair of the Public Service Committee of the Federal Bar Council.
 He is also a director of the New York Legal Assistance Group.
 Previously, he served as a member of The Chief Judge's Task Force on Commercial Litigation in the 21st Century and of the Task Force on The Role of Attorneys in Corporate Governance of The New York City Bar Association.
 He has been a Director of the Legal Aid Society and the New York Council of Defense Lawyers.

 Mr. Liman joined the firm in 2003 as a partner.
 He received a J.D. from Yale Law School in 1987, an M.Sc. in Economics, with distinction, from the London School of Economics in 1983, and an undergraduate degree, magna cum laude

 Mr. Liman served as a law clerk to the Honorable Pierre N. Leval, of the U.S. District Court for the Southern District of New York, and to Justice John Paul Stevens of the U.S. Supreme Court.
 Mr. Liman worked for over five years as an Assistant U.S. Attorney for the Southern District of New York, during which time he was appointed Deputy Chief Appellate Attorney.